 Below are some of the insurer’s standard expectations for a LTIP claim for a mental health illness:

-- If your claim is for mental health illness and is longer than 30 months (going into the “Any Occupation Period”), you must be under the care of a physician certified in psychiatry or neurology.
+If your claim is for mental health illness and is longer than 30 months (going into the “Any Occupation Period” described above), you must be under the care of a physician certified in psychiatry or neurology.

 Workplace Representatives are trained union members who have volunteered to confidentially assist members like you in the workplace.
 They should be your first point of contact in seeking information and representation with an issue at work.